-If a pallet is too wide to fit through a doorway, see Moving Dimensions (D40147).
+If a pallet is too wide to fit through a doorway, see Moving Dimensions.
+Or, if you have the optional Moving Kit (PN 31333), see the documentation included with the product.

 4.5 ASSEMBLE THE MACHINE STAND

 Tools and Items Required